matthewbrake/ocr-bill-v3/GUIDE/03-Backend-API.md

 2. Provide API endpoints for managing analysis history.
 3. Store uploaded bill images permanently.
 4. Save final, user-approved analysis data as CSV files.
+5. Be configurable, for example, allowing the server port to be changed.

 ## File-Based "Database"